The Colonel (Monty Python)

 The Colonel is a recurring fictional character from the British television series Monty Python's Flying Circus, played by Graham Chapman.
+He acts as a "straight man", staying serious despite the absurdity of the show, often stopping the sketches to denounce them for being "too silly" and demanding something else to be shown.

 Character

 The Colonel acts as a "straight man" comic foil to the show's absurd characters and sketches.
 He maintains a rigidly mirthless personality and is always dressed in British Army No. 2 Dress uniform.
 He occasionally makes appearances in the show, usually breaking the fourth wall and disrupting sketches to pronounce them too silly for the public and, therefore, demanding that something else be shown.
 He often orders the show to proceed in a different direction (sometimes to the unshown director) and frequently makes offhanded insults to men with long hair.

 The Colonel's role in stopping or redirecting sketches has been discussed as an example of a character breaking the fourth wall of theatrical production, challenging the "fictional credibility" of the presentation, and has been compared to the work of Luigi Pirandello.